 It’s not uncommon for officers to arrest individuals for PI if they are riding in the car of a someone arrested for DWI; if they are leaving a bar and seem to have trouble walking; or if they appear intoxicated and are walking toward a vehicle.

-Intoxication, for purposes of public intoxication charges, is not related to a particular blood alcohol concentration (BAC).
-While officers may ask an individual to take a field sobriety test or breathalyzer, the truth is they don’t need a blood alcohol concentration to make an arrest for Public Intoxication.
+Intoxication, for purposes of PI charges, is not related to a particular blood alcohol concentration (BAC).
+While officers may ask an individual to take a field sobriety test or breathalyzer, the truth is they don’t need a blood alcohol concentration to make an arrest.
 See Penal Code Section 49.02 for more information.

-A public intoxication charge is a Class C misdemeanor.
-Although jail time is not a possibility as punishment, paying a fine on a public intoxication citation will result in a conviction on your record.
+A public intoxication charge is a Class C misdemeanor, punishable by a maximum $500 fine.
+Although jail time is not a possibility as punishment, paying a fine on a PI citation will result in a conviction on your record.
+That’s why it’s important to resolve the case in a manner that will keep your record clean.

 Under Texas law, a public place means any place to which the public or a substantial group of the public has access and includes, but is not limited to, streets, highways, and the common areas of schools, hospitals, apartment houses, office buildings, transport facilities, and shops.